visiarch/laravel-repository/README.md

     }
 }
 ```

 ```
-Just change PostServiceInterface to PostService if you are implementing without interface
+Just change PostRepositoryInterface to PostRepository if you are implementing without interface
 ```

 ## Contributing